AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_containers.rst

 The Reference Manual requires that the worst-case complexity for accessing an element be O(log N).

-Another way of modifing elements of a vector is using a *process procedure*, which takes an individual element and does some processing on it.
+Another way of modifying elements of a vector is using a *process procedure*, which takes an individual element and does some processing on it.
 You can call :ada:`Update_Element` and pass both a cursor and an access to the process procedure.
 For example: